Predicting sub-population specific viral evolution: Method

 The conditional probability of $s$-th amino-acid is calculated accordingly: The probability of the whole sequence $x$ can be factorized as the product of the conditional probabilities of each amino acid.
 As summarized in Fig.~\ref{fig:model}, given a sequence sampled from location $i$ at time $t$, for each position $s$ in the amino acid sequence, the model takes the previous $s-1$ amino acids $x_{<s}$ as input and outputs $|V|$ transmission rate matrices of size $m\times m$.
-The probabilities of the next amino acid in each location (a $m\times |V|$ matrix) are calculated from these transmission rate matrices.
+The probabilities of the next amino acid in each location (a $m\times |V|$ matrix) are calculated from these transmission rate matrices. \pink{For a protein sequence with $L$ residues \pink{(amino acids)}, the model first outputs $L\times |V|$ matrices of size $m\times m$, and then outputs a probability tensor of size $L\times|V|\times m$.}

 The parameters $\theta$ are trained by the maximum likelihood objective based on tuples $(x,i,t)$ sampled from the training set with empirical distribution $p_\textrm{train}(x,i,t)$.
 The training loss is